 The use of lead in commercial and industrial products has fallen sharply in recent decades.
 Until now, however, small amounts of lead were still permitted in a few areas of application.
 For example, the RoHS Directive currently still allows up to 4% lead in copper alloys such as brass, the material used in SKINTOP® and SKINDICHT® brass glands, as an exception for electronic products.
-However, this exception officially expired on 21 July 2021.
-The EU Commission has yet to take a decision on its extension.
-The outcome is still uncertain.
+This exemption has recently been extended until June 30, 2027.
+A further extension is formally possible.

-As early as 2020, LAPP was the first manufacturer in the world to present cable glands in a lead-free brass version.
-Together with us at an early stage, take the opportunity to rely on sustainable lead-free cable glands that can be used in the long term.
+As early as 2020, LAPP was the first manufacturer in the world to present cable glands in a lead-free brass variant.
+Seize the opportunity at an early stage together with us and rely on sustainable lead-free cable glands that can be used in the long term.

 What is a lead-free cable gland?

 Lead-free cable glands are also cable glands.
-The only difference is that they are produced without the common two to four per cent lead content as an additive in brass, which is allowed according to the RoHS Directive.
+The only difference is that they are produced without the common two to four per cent lead content as an additive in brass, which is permitted under the RoHS Directive and is common in the market.

-Lead-free cable glands and lead-free cable gland accessories from LAPP can be identified by the designation “LF” (lead-free).
-This means that you get our accustomed and current cable glands, such as the SKINTOP® MS-M and the MS-SC-M or our lock nut SKINDICHT® SM-M, with the same performance, also as lead-free variants.
-New to our range, you can now also get SKINDICHT® BL-M blanking plugs, SKINDICHT® MR-M reducers, SKINDICHT® ME-M enlargers, SKINDICHT® MA-PG/M adapters and SKINDICHT® SM-PE M lock nuts with claws in a lead-free variant.
+Lead-free cable glands and lead-free cable gland accessories from LAPP can be identified by the designation "LF" (Lead-Free).
+This means that you get our hitherto customary and popular cable glands, such as the SKINTOP® MS-M and MS-SC-M or our lock nut SKINDICHT® SM-M, with the same performance, also as lead-free versions.
+New to our portfolio, you can now also find the SKINDICHT® BL-M blanking plugs, SKINDICHT® MR-M reducers, SKINDICHT® ME-M enlargers, SKINDICHT® MA-PG/M adapters and SKINDICHT® SM-PE M lock nuts with claws as lead-free variants.

 As the global market leader for integrated cable and connection solutions, we didn’t wait, but we were the first manufacturer in the world to establish cable glands made of lead-free brass early on and to this day have expanded our lead-free product portfolio for you.